WAJIHAALI1070/DIGITAL-TWINS-/Arduino Files/FLir Lepton Thermal Camera/Readme.md

 ## Example Code

-Provide a brief example of code snippet demonstrating how to initialize and read data from the FLIR Lepton thermal camera using ESP32.
+A brief example of code snippet demonstrating how to initialize and read data from the FLIR Lepton thermal camera using ESP32.

 ```cpp
 // Example code snippet